metinc/nodejs-msi/README.md

 ## Customization

 You can edit the files inside `installer/resources` to apply your company design.
 Note that the ico-file is only displayed under Windows Add/Remove Software.
 Currently it is not used for any files.
-Enter your company name and product name in the according fields in installer.wxs.
-If you change the name of the service you have to change it in installer.wxs and services.wxs.
-Otherwise the installer will fail and tell you that he was unable to start the service.
+Enter your company name and product name in the according fields in `installer/en-us.wxl`.

 ## Exclude files